bbenedict/gaux/EFFECTIVENESS.md

 ## Effectiveness

 Effectiveness for LLMs comes down to how well did the LLM complete the desired task.
-For example, if you asked an LLM to summarize a video meeting, is the result a short an accurate summary of what was discussed?
+For example, if you asked an LLM to summarize a video meeting, is the result a short and accurate summary of what was discussed?
 Is it too long to be considered a summary?

 In the article, "The art of prompting: how to win", by Keerti Hariharan, the author states, "If you are using an LLM, prompting is at the heart of making it effective.
 Your prompt provides a roadmap for the model to generate meaningful responses."